ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 # Hosting a front-end website: building and hosting your professional portfolio

 Deploying front-end data to a production environment is time-consuming and requires a decent knowledge of servers.
-In this tutorial, we'll learn how to build and view a portfolio locally, and make it public using [CodeCapsules](https://codecapsules.io/) and a few commands.
+In this tutorial, we'll learn how to build and view a portfolio locally, and make it public using [Code Capsules](https://codecapsules.io/) and a few commands.

-As well as providing a server for us, CodeCapsules:
+As well as providing a server for us, Code Capsules:

 - Manages the server - you don't need to "babysit" it
 - Integrates with GitHub to deploy your code with a single `git push`

 The first half of this guide covers choosing and personalizing a portfolio template.
-After, we'll push the portfolio to a GitHub repository and see how CodeCapsules interfaces with GitHub to make your portfolio public ([here](https://abesportfolio-wzfg.codecapsules.space/#) is an example).
+After, we'll push the portfolio to a GitHub repository and see how Code Capsules interfaces with GitHub to make your portfolio public ([here](https://abesportfolio-wzfg.codecapsules.space/#) is an example).

 ## Requirements & Prerequisite knowledge

-Hosting a portfolio on CodeCapsules requires no previous knowledge about servers.
-To personalize a portfolio and deploy it to CodeCapsules, we'll need:
+Hosting a portfolio on Code Capsules requires no previous knowledge about servers.
+To personalize a portfolio and deploy it to Code Capsules, we'll need:

 - A text editor, such as [Sublime Text](https://www.sublimetext.com/), or [VSCode](https://code.visualstudio.com/).
 - A [GitHub](https://www.github.com) account and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.